 So if you are trying to build muscle, but constantly only sleep 4-6 hours per night, then you may struggle to see any results.

-Poor sleep can lead to reduced testosterone – having low testosterone levels means that you will struggle to build muscle, as it is required for muscle protein synthesis.
+Poor sleep can lead to reduced testosterone.
+Low testosterone levels mean that you will struggle to build muscle, as it is required for muscle protein synthesis.
 Bad sleep can also lead to reduced growth hormone levels.

 Other forms of recovery such as increasing protein intake (discussed earlier) and stretching/foam rolling to reduce muscle stiffness can help to improve your performance the next day – which will help to speed up those muscle gains.